topfreegames/libpitaya/README.md

 On iOS this library in conpiled statically wich means you must include in your project the dependencies `libz.a`,`libuv_a.a`,`libssl.a` and `libcrypto.a`.

----
-* Note, however, that the chosen options can be changed if you need a different combination.
-For example, you can easily build statically on linux if you want.
-Take the Make target as an example.

 ### Building for Windows

 ```bash